valerielnd/PyBer_Analysis/README.md

 The Box-and-Whisker Plots for Ride Count Data let us visualize the summary statistics for the number of rides per city type and determine if there are any outliers.

-The box-and-whisker plot has all three individual box-and-whisker plots with the city type on the x-axis.

 ![box_and-whisker_ride](https://github.com/valerielnd/PyBer_Analysis/blob/main/Analysis/box_ride.png)

 There is one outlier in the urban ride count data, the city of West Angela.
 Also,